jhylin/Portfolio-projects/Phenotypes-associated-with-rare-diseases.md

 #### Summary

+To quickly summarise key findings from this work<sup>1</sup> regarding phenotypes associated with rare diseases:

--   Autosomal recessive complex spastic paraplegia due to Kennedy pathway dysfunction was one of the most common rare diseases under the Disease disorder type with the most phenotypic abnormalities recorded, which were:
+-   **Autosomal recessive complex spastic paraplegia due to Kennedy pathway dysfunction** was one of the most common rare diseases under the Disease disorder type with the most phenotypic abnormalities recorded, which were: